-The change in control severance agreements provided to senior executives have "double-trigger" provisions and the amount of severance provided is within or below standard levels.
+The change in control severance agreements provided to senior executives have "double-trigger" provisions and the amount of severance provided is conservatively set compared to companies of a similar size and sector.

 Annual Executive Compensation Strategy Review.
 The Compensation Committee conducts an annual review and approval of our compensation strategy, including a review and determination of our compensation peer group used for comparative purposes and other factors.